- Majors and Minors

 - Academic Calendar

 Linguistics is an interdisciplinary program that focuses on the scientific study of language: its structure, its function in society, and its historical development.
+The minor is a natural complement to any major in which the nature of language is considered.

 The Minor in Linguistics